aspuru-guzik-group/mission_control/docs/user_guide/tasks.rst

 =============
 Running Tasks
 =============
-Now that we can define tasks, we can think about how to run them.
+Now that we can define tasks we can think about how to run them.

 We use tick functions to run tasks.
 The only requirements for a tick function is to have a signature like this: